include-dcc/include-dbt-sandbox/docs/guides/running-models-in-airflow.md

 ## How Airflow Runs dbt Models

-The airflow instance that is used to orchestrate data pipelines is hosted in AWS using Managed Workflow for Apache Airflow (MWAA).
+The Airflow instance that is used to orchestrate data pipelines is hosted in AWS using Managed Workflow for Apache Airflow (MWAA).
 MWAA provides a simple way for the airflow instance - as well as its workers to be provisioned and dispatched.
 As of the writing of this guide, the MWAA instance used by these